Jeff Horner: College

 At the University of Iowa, Horner played on the Hawkeyes basketball team all four years and graduated in 2006.
 He missed four games in December 2006 due to injury, ending a streak of 102 consecutive games played.
 Horner is second in three-pointers (232), ranks second in assists (563) and three-point attempts (635), 14th in career points (1,341), and also totalled 514 career rebounds.
 He is the only Iowa player ever to total over 1,000 points, 500 rebounds and 500 assists, and the only Iowa player ever to total over 200 points, 100 rebounds, and 100 assists in four seasons.
 In Big Ten career stats, Horner ranks 7th in assists (612) and three-point FG attempts (713) and 8th in three-point FGs (262) and helped lead the Hawkeyes to a 2006 Big Ten men's basketball tournament championship, being named Big Ten tournament Most Outstanding Player.

 Professional career

 Playing career

 Horner played professional basketball with the Euphony Bree, a team located in Bree, Belgium.
 He played for Paris Basket Racing in France until 2007.
 He was signed by the Iowa Energy, an NBA Development League team based out of Des Moines, Iowa, in October 2007.

 Coaching career

 Horner was the head varsity basketball coach at Valley High School in West Des Moines, Iowa, from 2010 to 2014.
 In 2014, he became a head of basketball operations at the University of North Dakota.
 In 2018, he became the head basketball coach at Truman State.
+In 2025, he became the head basketball coach at Buena Vista University.